paweladacha/fannie/README.md

 Simple yet very usefull implementation of partial function.

 ## intended use
-Day-to-day use and protyping via interpreter, ipython or Jupyter notebook.
+Day-to-day use and rapid protyping via interpreter, ipython or Jupyter notebook.

 ## how it works?
 Simple differences between this and *functools* implementation are mutable attributes `.f` (stores function) and `.a` (stores arguments/signature).